ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Trinity College of Florida Housing Expenses, Fees, and More
+Trinity College of Florida Living Expenses, Fees, and More

-Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when planning for college.
+Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Trinity College of Florida.

-House and Food Costs at Trinity College of Florida
+Room and Board Costs at Trinity College of Florida

-Room and board at Trinity College of Florida is $7,600 a year.
-This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the school dining halls.
+Room and board at Trinity College of Florida is $8,600 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat in the school dining halls.
 Students who do not live on-campus but still want to use the dining facilities can pay for a meal plan.
-The cost of board-only is $9,000.
+The cost of a mean plan, or board-only, is $9,000.

-How Much Do Books Cost at Trinity College of Florida?
+Cost of Books at Trinity College of Florida

 Yearly Fees